ris58h/blog-skipper/README.md

 # About
 Blog Skipper is a Web Extension to skip longreads and comment threads.
-It works great for 'holy wars' and won't let you fingers get tired \o/.
+It works great for 'holy wars' and won't let your fingers get tired \o/.

 # Get
 [Chrome](https://chrome.google.com/webstore/detail/blog-skipper/chjnbemclefhkdeihphnkkgacddeejom)